-For divorced or divorcing parents, summer vacation does not have to be a battleground or source of contention.
+For separated or divorced parents, summer vacation does not have to be a battleground or source of contention.
 Many children spend large chunks of time with their non-custodial parent over the summer.
 Whether your child will be spending his or her summer with the other parent nearby, going across town to spend a few weeks with your ex, or traveling to another state for visitation, preparing for and adjusting to the absence can be very difficult.

 Parents can ease the transition and make things go smoother by using some of the following seven tips:

-- Engage in advanced planning and find out where your child will be spending his or her summer, ensure you have additional methods of contact in the event of an emergency, discuss any food allergies with your ex, find out who will be caring for your child when your ex is at work.
+Engage in advanced planning and find out where your child will be spending his or her summer, ensure you have additional methods of contact in the event of an emergency, discuss any food allergies with your ex, find out who will be caring for your child when your ex is at work.

-- Create a scheduled time or agree to speak or Skype with your child every day, or every other day to check in your child (make sure you do not make excessive calls as the non-custodial parent needs to have time bonding with his/her children as well).
+Create a scheduled time or agree to speak or Skype with your child every day, or every other day to check in your child (make sure you do not make excessive calls as the non-custodial parent needs to have time bonding with his/her children as well).

-- Provide the other parent with the child’s medication, and pediatrician’s information.
+Provide the other parent with the child’s medication, and pediatrician’s information.

-- Allow children to take toys and other treasured items with them to ensure they do not feel as if they can have to give up or sacrifice the comforts of one home to be with the other parent.
+Allow children to take toys and other treasured items with them to ensure they do not feel as if they can have to give up or sacrifice the comforts of one home to be with the other parent.

-- Prepare your child to spend time away from you.
+Prepare your child to spend time away from you.
 Remind him or her they will be going to be with the other parent who loves them and is so excited to be able to spend time with them.
 Tell your child will miss them and know they will miss you as well, but you will be together again very soon.
 Do not dwell on how hard the separation will be for you.

-- Prepare yourself for time without your child or a summer without the child.
+Prepare yourself for time without your child or a summer without the child.
 Think ahead about how you will use your time.
 Use it for reconnecting with old friends, spending time with family, completing projects around the house, dating and pampering yourself.